wso2/docs-ei/en/micro-integrator/docs/setup/security/encrypting_plain_text.md

 # Encrypting Secrets in Server Configurations

-WSO2 Micro Integrator can use secrets with static origins as well as dynamic origins.
+WSO2 Micro Integrator can use secrets with static origins as well as dynamic origins in server configurations.

 ## Static Secrets